Jane Mayer's 'Dossiad' (3)

 I have not seen a good answer to that question and Mayer doesn’t really offer one other than that everybody loves Christopher Steele like she does.
 And of course there are obvious reasons why knowledgable Russians would not deliver true intelligence to Steele.
 As Eric Felten puts it in the excellent Weekly Standard article “A doozy of a dossier”: “Given the relative trivialities that can get one beaten to death in a Russian prison, these senior officials would seem to have exhibited an extraordinarily cavalier attitude toward their own health and well-being.”

 The word “disinformation” appears once in Mayer’s profile.
-Here is the paragraph (emphasis added):
+Here is the full paragraph in which it appears (emphasis added):

 The election was over, but Steele kept trying to alert American authorities.
 Later that November, he authorized a trusted mentor—Sir Andrew Wood, a former British Ambassador to Moscow—to inform Senator John McCain of the existence of his dossier.
 Wood, an unpaid informal adviser to Orbis, and Steele agreed that McCain, the hawkish chair of the Senate Armed Services Committee, should know what was going on.
 Wood told me, “It was simply a matter of duty.”
 Steele had gone to him before the election for counsel.
 They’d discussed the possibility that Steele’s sources in Russia were wrong, or spreading disinformation, but concluded that none of them had a motive to lie; moreover, they had taken considerable risks to themselves to get the truth out.
 “I sensed he was distinctly alarmed,” Wood told me.
 “I don’t doubt his good faith at all.
 It’s absurd for anyone to suggest he was engaged in political tricks.